Bioconductor/BioC2023/content/registration.md

 The conference will be held at the Dana-Farber Cancer Institute in Boston, MA from August 2nd through August 4th.
 The conference will be hybrid so you can attend in-person or virtually.

+We are  pleased to announce there there will be a two-day pre-conference workshop on RNA-seq analysis with Bioconductor.
+Are you ready to dive into the world of RNA-seq data analysis and elevate your research to new heights?
+Do you want to master the essential tools and techniques to make sense of your gene expression data?
+More information and the application link are available at https://bioconductor.github.io/2023-07-31-BiocRnaseq-Bioc2023/

 **Ticket types (in USD):**

 In Person Registration: